 Every age, every race, has its leaders and heroes.
-There were over sixty distinct tribes of Indians on this continent, each of which boasted its notable men.
-The names and deeds of some of these men will live in American history, yet in the true sense they are unknown, because misunderstood.
+There were over 60 distinct tribes of Indians on this continent, each of which boasted its notable men.
+The names and deeds of some of these men will live in American history, yet in the true sense, they are unknown because they are misunderstood.
 I should like to present some of the greatest chiefs of modern times in the light of the native character and ideals, believing that the American people will gladly do them tardy justice.

-During the early part of the nineteenth century, chiefs such as Wabashaw, Redwing, and Little Six among the Eastern Sioux, Conquering Bear, Man-Afraid-of-His-Horse, and Hump of the western bands, were the last of the old type.
+During the early part of the 19th century, chiefs such as Wabasha, Redwing, and Little Six among the Eastern Sioux, Conquering Bear, Man-Afraid-of-His-Horse, and Hump of the western bands, were the last of the old type.
 After these, we have a coterie of new leaders, products of the new conditions brought about by close contact with the conquering race.

-The little fellow, instead of going for advice and help to his grandfather, as most Indian boys would have done, began quietly to practice throwing the lariat.
-In a little while he was able to lasso the colt.
-He was dragged off his feet at once, but hung on, and finally managed to picket him near the teepee.
+The little fellow, instead of going for advice and help from his grandfather, as most Indian boys would have done, began quietly to practice throwing the lariat.
+In a little while, he was able to lasso the colt.
+He was dragged off his feet at once but hung on and finally managed to picket him near the teepee.

-At the age of nine, he began to ride his father’s pack pony upon the buffalo hunt.
-He was twelve years old, he told me, when he was first permitted to take part in the chase, and found to his great mortification that none of his arrows penetrated more than a few inches.
+At the age of nine, he began to ride his father’s pack pony on the buffalo hunt.
+He told me he was 12 years old when he was first permitted to take part in the chase and found to his great mortification that none of his arrows penetrated more than a few inches.
 Excited to recklessness, he whipped his horse nearer the fleeing buffalo, and before his father knew what he was about, he had seized one of the protruding arrows and tried to push it deeper.
-The furious animal tossed his massive head sidewise, and boy and horse were whirled into the air.
+The furious animal tossed his massive head sidewise, and the boy and horse were whirled into the air.